Love's Train: Production

 "Love's Train" was written by Michael Cooper and Felton C. Pilate II.
-The cover version features new production by Mars and D'Mile.
+The cover version was produced by Mars and D'Mile.
 Kameron Whalum sang background vocals and played the trombone.
 John Fossit played the piano, while Maurice Brown was in charge of the trumpet and Dwayne Dugger played the sax.
 Jamareo Artis played the bass, Mateus Asato the guitar fuzz, and Ella Feingold the rhythm guitar.
 Jimmy King played the tambourine as Eric Hernandez was in charge of the congas.
 Emma Kummrow, Luigi Mazzocchi, and Blake Espy played violin with Gared Crawford, Charlene Kwas, and Ghislaine Fleischmann.
 Jonathan Kim and Yoshihiko Nakano were on the viola.
-Larry Gold, with assistant Steve Tirpak, did the arrangement and conduction of the strings at Milkboy Studios, while Cody Cichowski did the recording of the strings.
+Larry Gold, with assistant Steve Tirpak, arranged and conducted the strings at Milkboy Studios, while Cody Cichowski recorded the strings.
 Charles Moniz, with engineering assistant Alex Resoagli, engineered and recorded the song at Shampoo Press & Curl Studios.
 Serban Ghenea mixed "Love's Train" at MixStar Studios in Virginia Beach, with mix engineer Bryce Bordone.
 It was mastered by Randy Merrill at Sterling Sound, NYC.

 Composition

 Musically, the "Love's Train" cover is a "silky and smooth" 1970s funk and soul song.
 It is composed in the key of A Major with a tempo of 70 beats per minute.
 The singers' vocal ranges span from the low note of E4 to a high note of E6.
 According to Rolling Stone's Larisha Paul, Mars and D'Mile "added the bounce of Silk Sonic's signature groove, picking up the pace of the original".
 The cover version kept most of the original instrumentation.
-However, the 1980s R&B synths were replaced with "balmy horns and analogue production", as the Silk Sonic version is centered around the 1970s decade.
+However, the 1980s R&B synths were replaced with "balmy horns and analogue production", centered around the 1970s decade.

-Andy Bustard, writing for HipHopDX, said the duo go back far in time "by swapping the '80s production for lush, analog instrumentation that would sound at home in the previous decade".
+Andy Bustard, writing for HipHopDX, said the duo changed "the '80s production for lush, analog instrumentation that would sound at home in the previous decade".
 Bustard added that they "apply a fresh sonic coat to the love ballad".
 Uproxx's Aaron Williams described the bass as "buzzing" and the horns as "soaring".